leynos/lag-complexity/docs/lag-complexity-function-design.md

 - Implement the mathematical logic for variance calculation and all `Sigma` normalization strategies.
-- Create the stub for the `lagc` command-line interface binary using the `ortho-config` crate, which layers command-line arguments, environment variables and configuration files without extra boilerplate.
+- Create the stub for the `lagc` command-line interface binary using the `ortho-config` crate (v0.5.0-alpha2 from crates.io), which layers command-line arguments, environment variables and configuration files without extra boilerplate.
 - **Acceptance Criteria:**

 - The crate and all its core types compile successfully.